MrChumley/Kronkus/README.md

 Installation:
 To add the Kronkus planet pack to Kerbal Space Program copy the Kronkus folder into your (KSP directory)/GameData folder.
-If you use E.V.E.
-Merge contents of BoulderCo folder.

 Requires Kopernicus, and Module Manager to work!
 Kopernicus forum thread: http://forum.kerbalspaceprogram.com/threads/114649
 Module Manager forum thread: http://forum.kerbalspaceprogram.com/threads/55219

-The BoulderCo folder contains a cloud texture used by Sketti.
-It is only needed if you are using E.V.E. clouds (not included, see links below)

 _____________________________________________